GGV Capital gave this real estate startup founder a term sheet 48 hours after meeting – TechCrunch

 “I met Liz when she was raising her seed round in July 2020 and was blown away,” he told TechCrunch.
 “She’s smart, ambitious and has a deep background in the space she’s going after.
 Although it was early, I could tell she was thinking big.”

-He points out that GGV Capital, with $2.5 billion in assets under management, is a long-time investor in other proptechs including Opendoor, Divvy Homes, Belong and Airbnb.
+He points out that GGV Capital, with $9.2 billion in assets under management, is a longtime investor in other proptechs, including Opendoor, Divvy Homes, Belong and Airbnb.

 “Zillow made it easy for people to find a home to buy.
 Opendoor made it easy to buy and sell a home,” Richards told TechCrunch.
 “Airbnb made it easy to rent a home for a short-term vacation.
 Belong is making it easy to rent a home for the long term.”